-Are there regulations specifying a basic package of programmes that must be carried by operators' broadcasting distribution networks?
+Are there regulations specifying a basic package of programmes that must be carried by operators' broadcasting distribution networks, (ie, 'must-carry obligations')?
 Is there a mechanism for financing the costs of such obligations?

 OTBS concessionaires have to transmit at least one cultural programme per week.
 Such cultural programmes must have a duration of at least one hour and must be broadcast between 6pm and 11pm.